- A pavilion bedroom at Aman Kyoto. Photo by Photo by Nacasa & Partners Inc. courtesy Aman ResortsRead More

 Beniya Mukayu

-Beniya Mukayu is a sophisticated and intimate 16-room ryokan that focuses on hospitality, food and the onsen experience, all within a one-hour drive from Kanazawa.
+Read Indagare's review of Beniya Mukayu, a 16-room ryokan which focuses on hospitality, food and the onsen experience, all within an hour from Kanazawa.

 Bulgari Hotel Tokyo